Crosse/pwhois/README.md

 another set of attributes you're interested in, you can do so with the `-a|--attributes` option:

-    $ ./pwhois -a domain,created_on,status github.com
+    $ pwhois -a domain,created_on,status github.com
     Domain    : github.com
     Created On: 2013-06-14 19:07:02 -0400
     Status    : registered